kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Clients SHOULD NOT use values 1 and 5.
 Servers MAY use these values to prioritize a response above or below other non-blocking responses.

-Clients MAY use values 2 and 4 to indicate that a request is given relatively higher or lower priority within the non-blocking urgency group.
+Clients MAY use values 2 to indicate that a request is given relatively high priority, or 4 to indicate relatively low priority, within the non-blocking urgency group.

 For example, an image certain to be visible at the top of the page, might be assigned a value of 2 instead of 3, as it will have a high visual impact for the